-- 1. The Council recommends that annual project reports be submitted using Bonneville's reporting template3, and these should be made publicly available. - The Council will, as necessary, sponsor forums, workshops, or conferences for review and synthesis of topics; request ISAB synthesis for certain topics; or request syntheses from project researchers.
-In their critical uncertainties report, the ISRP and ISAB highlighted the need for multi-entity partnerships to develop collaborative approaches to evaluate or to evaluate data from multiple projects and sources. - 3.
-The Council encourages the sponsors and Bonneville to support participation in key scientific conferences, particularly for research projects that have with broad applications.
-This precipitation contributes to the collective capacity, knowledge and advancement of fish and wildlife researchers and restoration in the Basin. - 4.
-The Council recommends that Bonneville, working with the Council and other program participants, identify, organize and track all research within Bonneville's project database.
-When projects include both research and monitoring and evaluation elements, the research components should be tracked as part of these coordinated research efforts.
-Additionally, the Council will continue updating the 2017 Research Plan Uncertainties Database to track progress in resolving uncertainties and identify gaps.
+- 1. The Council recommends that all research projects submit a draft annual project report to Bonneville in January, using Bonneville's research reporting template2, and that the final report be available on Cbfish.org, by March of each year. - 2.
+Annual reports will be made available to the Council by Bonneville each year around May, following the reporting steps outlined in the 2017 Research Plan's section B.3 at which point the Council will consider opportunities for presentations either as part of an evaluation or for information sharing. - 3.
+The Council will periodically consider the results of critical uncertainties research at a programmatic level to determine what progress is being made.
+To this end, The Council will, as necessary, sponsor forums, workshops, or conferences for review and synthesis of topics; request ISAB synthesis for certain topics; or request syntheses from project researchers.
+In their critical uncertainties report, the ISRP and ISAB highlighted the need for multi-entity partnerships to develop collaborative approaches to evaluate or to evaluate data from multiple projects and sources. - 4.
+The Council recommends that sponsors and Bonneville support participation in key regional scientific conferences and workshops, particularly for research projects that have broad application.
+This participation contributes to the